-- Include Bookmarks: The source file may already include PDF Bookmarks, or may be able to generate such bookmarks as part of the conversion process, e.g. an MS-Word file.
+- Include Bookmarks: The source file may already include PDF Bookmarks or may be able to generate such bookmarks as part of the conversion process, e.g., an MS-Word file.
 Specify true to copy these bookmarks to the merged PDF file, or false to strip out any bookmarks.
-This value is optional - Custom Bookmark value: The Bookmark field (see below for details) can be overridden using the third parameter.
+This value is optional. - Custom Bookmark value: The Bookmark field (see below for details) can be overridden using the third parameter.
 Specify the content of the 'top level bookmark' for the file, specify "" to remove the bookmark for this document or don't specify anything at all to use the value stored in the content specified in the Bookmark field. - Bookmark: In a way similar to the User Interface for the merge facility (see 10.1), it is possible to specify a name of the column, or any kind of Nintex Reference, which contents will be used to populate the PDF Bookmark for the merged document.
-For example, specifying Name or Title (using the appropriate Nintex Workflow Syntax) makes it very easy to jump between the various sections of the merged PDF file. - PDF List ID: If you wish to carry out further actions on the generated PDF file, e.g. merge additional documents or perform a check-in, then you can optionally write the ID of the List the PDF was written to in a workflow variable of type String. - PDF List Item ID: Similarly to PDF List ID, the Item ID of the generated PDF file can optionally be written to a workflow variable of type Item ID (in SharePoint 2007) or Integer (in SharePoint 2010 / 2013). - Source List ID & List Item: The item that triggered the workflow is merged by default.
+For example, specifying Name or Title (using the appropriate Nintex Workflow Syntax) makes it very easy to jump between the various sections of the merged PDF file. - Start Page (Each Document): Control if empty pages are added between documents to make sure each merged document always starts on the right-hand, or left-hand side when printing it double sided. - PDF List ID: If you wish to carry out further actions on the generated PDF file, e.g., merge additional documents or perform a check-in, then you can optionally write the ID of the List the PDF was written to in a workflow variable of type String. - PDF List Item ID: Similarly, to PDF List ID, the Item ID of the generated PDF file can optionally be written to a workflow variable of type Item ID (in SharePoint 2007) or Integer (in SharePoint 2010 and later versions). - Source List ID & List Item: The item that triggered the workflow is merged by default.
 You can optionally specify the ID of a different List and List Item using workflow variables.
 Please use the same data types as used by PDF List ID and PDF List Item ID. - Error Handling: Similar to the way some of Nintex' own Workflow Activities allow errors to be captured and evaluated by subsequent actions, all of Muhimbi's Workflow Activities allow the same.
-By default this facility is disabled meaning that any error terminates the workflow.
+By default, this facility is disabled meaning that any error terminates the workflow.